Reviewing Cboe Global Markets (CBOE) and Its Peers

-Cboe Global Markets (NYSE: CBOE) is one of 23 publicly-traded companies in the “Security & commodity brokers, dealers, exchanges & services” industry, but how does it contrast to its rivals?
-We will compare Cboe Global Markets to related companies based on the strength of its institutional ownership, earnings, dividends, risk, valuation, profitability and analyst recommendations.
+Cboe Global Markets (NYSE: CBOE) is one of 23 public companies in the “Security & commodity brokers, dealers, exchanges & services” industry, but how does it compare to its competitors?
+We will compare Cboe Global Markets to related businesses based on the strength of its earnings, institutional ownership, profitability, dividends, valuation, analyst recommendations and risk.

 Profitability